PACE-challenge/pacechallenge.org/2022/directed-fvs.md

 ### Background

 The Directed Feedback Vertex Set Problem has a wide range of applications including deadlock detection, program verification and VLSI chip design.
 The problem is NP-complete even if restricted to graphs with maximum in- and out-degree two.
-The corresponding optimization problem, i.e. finding the smallest cardinality feedback vertex set, can be solved in $O^*(1.9977^n)$ due to an algorithm by Razgon.
+The optimization problem can be solved in $O^*(1.9977^n)$ due to an algorithm by Razgon.
 Chen et al. have shown that the problem is fixed-parameter tractable if parameterized with the solution size $k$, i.e. Chen et al. develop an algorithm with running time $4^kk!n^{O(1)}$.